ki-editor/merc/homepage/src/pitch2.md

 ## Formatting Rules

-A compliant MARC implementation must incorporate a formatter that adheres to the following rules to ensure consistency and readability:
+A compliant MERC implementation must incorporate a formatter that adheres to the following rules to ensure consistency and readability:

 ## 1. **Equal Sign Spacing**